Probation Violations & Revocations

 Often, there is a simple explanation for the violation.
 In some cases, someone on probation may have done exactly as they were ordered without any violation taking place.
-No matter what your situation is, the Huston Firm has experience representing clients with all types of probation violations and endeavors to proffer strong representation and compelling arguments to protect your rights and minimize any negative impacts on your probation.
+No matter what your situation is, the Huston Firm has experience representing clients with all types of probation violations.
+We can, on your behalf, endeavor to proffer strong representation and compelling arguments to protect your rights and minimize any negative impacts on your probation.

 We can even file a motion on your behalf for a bond hearing in order to give you your freedom while the case concerning the alleged violation of your parole remains pending.

 What Happens When Your Allegedly Break Your Probation

 In the event your probation officer or other involved party believes there is a probation violation, the judge in your case may issue an arrest warrant as a result.
 If the infraction is minor, you may be able to turn yourself in.
 However, if the infraction is serious, police will likely seek and execute a warrant.